winter hours begin October 6th, 9am-1pm

-Thanks to partnerships with Trail Dust Town, Councilperson Paul Cunningham, and the City of Tucson’s Parks & Recreation, HFM has run this Friday morning market for over nine years.
-Although HFM originally started its east side market at Udall Park in 2010, it has been held at Trail Dust Town – a charming courtyard with an ‘Old West’ feel – for the past four years.
-Now that the City of Tucson has completed the transfer of the BLM land on which Udall Park sits, state law permits the non-profit organization to return their Friday morning farmers market to its original location at Morris K. Udall Park.
+Thanks to partnerships with the City of Tucson’s Parks and Recreation, Councilperson Paul Cunningham, and Trail Dust Town, HeirloomFM has operated a Friday morning market for over ten years.
+The east side market started briefly at Udall Park in 2009 before moving to Jesse Owens Park and then later to Trail Dust Town – a charming courtyard with an ‘Old West’ feel.
+In late 2019, the Bureau of Land Management completed the transfer of the land on which Udall Park sits to the City of Tucson.
+As a result, state law now permits HeirloomFM to return their Friday morning farmers market to its original location at Morris K. Udall Park.

-“One of the reasons I wanted the city to get full use of the park from the BLM is so we could bring back the Farmer’s Market,” said Ward 2 Councilmember Paul Cunningham.
+“One of the reasons I wanted the city to get full use of the park from the Bureau of Land Management is so that we could bring back the Farmer’s Market,” said Ward 2 Council member Paul Cunningham.
 “People in the area were always asking about it.
 It will be a great asset for Udall Park and the east side in general.”